Kokopelli Group Home, LLC.

 ensuring a good harvest.
 The Kokopelli Group Homes wish to follow the tradition

-Kokopelli Group Home, is a community lifestyle for
+Kokopelli Group Home, LLC, is a

 people who need a little extra help.
 We are here to facilitate

 available in other facilities.
 A safe, clean and

 comfortable lifestyle.
 Entertainment and Health